Join us for L'Arche Atlanta's 6th Birthday Benefit & Bash

 An Auction Event to Support L'Arche Atlanta

 We hope you and your friends will join us for our Sixth Birthday Benefit & Bash, our annual fundraising celebration.
 This exciting event is attended by generous Decatur and Atlanta-area individuals and corporations who support people with intellectual and developmental disabilities.
-With the support of this community, last year’s fundraising event raised over $45,000 to support our mission.
+With the support of this community, last year’s fundraising event raised over $45,000 to support our mission -- this year our goal is to raise $50,000!
 So mark your calendars; it won't be the same without you!

 When Sunday, September 9, 2018, 4:00 - 7:00 PM